Study and Personal Support

 The College does not have a hearing loop installed but we have made use of the loan facility offered by the Estates Department when a hearing loop has been required.

 The College Nurse is available in College each day during term for general consultation as well as providing help on specific medical matters.
 There is a drop-in surgery in College from Monday to Friday.
-Times of the drop-in surgeries are given in Part D - Advice and Help section of the Student Handbook, together with information about other medical services.
+Times of the drop-in surgeries are given on the Medical Help and Welfare webpage, together with information about other medical services.

-Students seeking general help or advice may always consult their Personal Tutor.
+Students seeking general help or advice may always consult their College Adviser.
 Note that there is also a separate Welfare Panel within the College and details on the membership of this Panel for the current academic year are to be found displayed on the Decanal Notice Board in South Foyer.

 Students may consult any member of the Welfare Panel regarding welfare issues.
 This is best done either by email or by leaving a note in the staff pigeonholes at the lodge; the member of staff will then suggest a time to meet.